-Artificial intelligence has been used in health care for many years: to analyze medical images (X-rays, MRI, CT, etc.), to create expert systems and virtual medical assistants.
+Artificial intelligence has been used in health care and dermatology for many years: to analyze medical images (X-rays, MRI, CT, etc.), to create expert systems and virtual medical assistants.

 But however impressive it may be, AI cannot replace human experience.
 Ultimately, it is the doctor who determines the next steps.
 Artificial intelligence is a virtual assistant which can improve diagnostic accuracy and save the doctor’s valuable time.